shenoac/class-booking-app-frontend/README.md

-Studio Sessions Project - Overview (non-technical)
+# Studio Sessions Project - Overview (Non-Technical)

- 1. Users & Roles
+## 1. Users & Roles

-   - Artist:
+### - Artist:
-     - Description: A user who teaches art classes, manages class offerings, and displays their profile with artwork and achievements.
+  - **Description**: A user who teaches art classes, manages class offerings, and displays their profile with artwork and achievements.
-     - Goals:
+  - **Goals**:
     - Create and manage class schedules.
     - Showcase their artwork and profile to attract students.
     - View and manage bookings and payments.
-     - Key Features:
+  - **Key Features**:
     - Profile creation and management (artwork, achievements).
     - Class management (create/edit classes, set availability, etc.).
     - Payment management for booked classes.

-   - Student:
+### - Student:
-     - Description: A user who registers to take art classes, books sessions, and makes payments.
+  - **Description**: A user who registers to take art classes, books sessions, and makes payments.
-     - Goals:
+  - **Goals**:
     - Find and book available art classes.
     - View their profile and booking history.
     - Make payments for classes.
-     - Key Features:
+  - **Key Features**:
     - Booking system for available classes.
     - Profile with class history.
     - Payment integration for easy class booking.

-   - Admin (Optional):
+### - Admin (Optional):
-     - Description: A potential admin role to oversee users, classes, and bookings.
+  - **Description**: A potential admin role to oversee users, classes, and bookings.
-     - Goals:
+  - **Goals**:
     - Manage users (artists and students).
     - Monitor class activity and bookings.
-     - Key Features:
+  - **Key Features**:
     - Dashboard for managing users and content.

- 2. High-Level Features
+## 2. High-Level Features

-   - User Profiles:
+- **User Profiles**:
   - Artists and students have distinct profile pages.
   - Artists showcase their artwork and list available classes.
   - Students can view their booking history and class schedules.

-   - Class Booking System:
+- **Class Booking System**:
   - A calendar or schedule system where students can view available classes, book a session, and pay.
   - Real-time availability updates (optional with WebSockets).
   - Notification system for booking confirmations and reminders.

-   - Payment Integration:
+- **Payment Integration**:
   - Integration with payment gateways (e.g., Stripe or PayPal) for booking and paying for classes.
   - Support for both one-time payments and possible future subscriptions for repeat classes.

-   - Class Management:
+- **Class Management**:
   - Artists create and manage their class offerings, including setting availability, prices, and capacity.
   - Artists can manage bookings, view student attendance, and track payments.

- 3. Goals
+## 3. Goals

-   - Artists: A platform to showcase their work, manage classes, and earn through bookings.
+- **Artists**: A platform to showcase their work, manage classes, and earn through bookings.
-   - Students: A simple way to browse, book, and attend art classes, all within a seamless online platform.
+- **Students**: A simple way to browse, book, and attend art classes, all within a seamless online platform.
-   - Platform: Build a trusted, easy-to-use web app that connects artists and students through learning and creativity.
+- **Platform**: Build a trusted, easy-to-use web app that connects artists and students through learning and creativity.

- 4. User Flows
+## 4. User Flows

-   - Artist Flow:
+### - Artist Flow:
   1. Sign up or log in.
   2. Create a profile showcasing their work.
   3. Add classes with schedules, pricing, and availability.
   4. Manage incoming bookings and payments.

-   - Student Flow:
+### - Student Flow:
   1. Browse available classes.
   2. Book and pay for a session.
   3. Attend the class and leave feedback (optional).
   4. View booking history and upcoming classes in their profile.

-     Studio Sessions - Technical Architecture Overview
-1. Architecture Overview
-Studio Sessions is a modular microservices-based application designed to connect artists with students for art classes.
-Each module serves a distinct purpose and is deployed and managed independently.
-The system uses a combination of technologies to ensure scalability, flexibility, and security.

-Key Components:

-User Management Service (Java/Quarkus): Handles user registration, authentication, and role-based access (Artist, Student, Admin).

-Class Management Service (Node.js/Express): Manages the creation, scheduling, and booking of classes.

-Payment Service (Node.js/Express): Facilitates secure payment processing for booking classes.

-Frontend Application (React/TypeScript): Provides an interactive user interface for students and artists to interact with the platform.

-Microservices:

-User Management Service:
-Built with Java (Quarkus).
-Handles user roles (Artist, Student, Admin) and JWT-based authentication.
-Externalized configuration for secure handling of environment-specific settings.
-REST API-based communication with the frontend.

-Class Management Service:
-Node.js/Express microservice.
-Manages the creation of classes by artists and booking by students.
-Interfaces with the Payment Service for booking payments.

-Payment Service:
-Node.js/Express microservice with Stripe/PayPal integration.
-Manages one-time payments for individual classes.

-Integration Patterns:
-API Gateway (future implementation): Will act as a single entry point for client requests, routing them to the appropriate microservices.

-Service Communication: Microservices communicate over HTTP/REST, using JSON payloads.
-In the future, lightweight messaging (e.g., RabbitMQ) could be added for events like class bookings.

-2. Data Management

-Each microservice is responsible for its own data, ensuring loose coupling between components.
-Data management is handled via:
+---

+## Technologies Used

+- **React (TypeScript)**: Main frontend framework.
+- **React Router**: For managing navigation between different pages.
+- **Axios**: For making HTTP requests to the backend REST APIs.
-User Management Service: PostgreSQL database for user information, roles, and profiles.
+- **JWT**: Used for user authentication and authorization.

-Class Management Service: In-memory data storage for class scheduling, with plans for future persistence using PostgreSQL.

-Payment Service: Payment data is managed securely through third-party payment processors (e.g., Stripe/PayPal).

-3. Security

-JWT Authentication: The User Management Service handles secure authentication using JSON Web Tokens (JWT).

-Role-Based Access Control: Each endpoint in the User Management Service requires specific user roles (Artist, Student, Admin), ensuring that only authorized users can access certain features.

-Externalized Configuration: Sensitive information, such as database passwords and mailer credentials, are stored securely as environment variables.

-4. Deployment

-Local Development: Services are run locally using Quarkus for Java and Node.js for Express-based microservices.

-Production Deployment: The backend is deployed on Heroku, with plans to potentially scale specific services using containerization (e.g., Docker) and orchestration tools (e.g., Kubernetes).
+- **MaterialUI**: For styling the components and making the UI responsive.

+## Running the Project

+1. Clone the repository.
+2. Install the project dependencies using your package manager.
+3. Set up environment variables by creating a configuration file, ensuring that the API URL points to the backend (either local or production).
+4. Start the development server, and then access the application via a local development URL.

+## Communication with Backend

+The frontend communicates with the backend (Java/Quarkus) via REST APIs for:
+- User authentication and session management.
+- Fetching class schedules and booking details.
+- Managing user profiles.

+## Future Enhancements

+- Payments module integration.
+- Improved UI/UX for managing bookings and classes.
+- User profile enhancements (e.g., profile picture uploads).
+- Class filtering and search functionality.